In this article:

-Why is pneumothorax common in tall, thin men of 20 to 40 years of age?
+Why is pneumothorax common in tall, thin men of 20–40 years of age?

-Primary spontaneous pneumothorax (PSP), which develops without injury in patients without an underlying lung condition, is more common in tall, thin men of 20 to 40 years of age.
-(4)
+PSP, which develops without injury in patients without an underlying lung condition, is more common in tall, thin men of 20–40 years of age.
+(5)

 PSP generally happens from the rupture of small blebs (air pockets between lungs and pleura) in the cavity between the lung and chest wall.

 It is hypothesized that tall men tend to have more blebs on top of the lung due to the increased stretch during lung development.